valancej/documentation/_pro/languages-frameworks/nodejs.md

 ## Example Repo

-We have a sample Rails repo that you can clone or take a look at [here](https://github.com/codeship-library/nodejs-express-todoapp).
-This may make a good starting point for your Rails or Ruby-based projects.
+We have a sample Node repo that you can clone or take a look at [here](https://github.com/codeship-library/nodejs-express-todoapp).
+This may make a good starting point for your Node-based projects.

 ## Services File